-Unlike EF and VIPKid, which focus on teaching ESL to students abroad (primarily in China), Club Z offers tutoring in the U.S. and Canada.
-It’s been in business since 1995, so you can count on it for steady employment if you’re selected as a tutor.
+Unlike many other language-based tutoring sites, which focus on teaching ESL to students abroad (primarily in China), Club Z offers tutoring in the U.S. and Canada.
+As such, the hours tend to be much more reasonable for tutors in these respective time zones.

 - Qualifications: Club Z is looking for educational enthusiasts.
 They’ll ask if you have an undergraduate degree, a graduate degree, and a teaching degree.
-But don’t let the lack of a teaching degree stop you from applying, as you don’t necessarily need one to work for the company.
+But don’t let the lack of a teaching degree stop you from applying, as you don’t necessarily need one to land a tutor job with the company.

 - Average hourly wage: $20.

-Note: Club Z is looking for both in-home and online tutors.
+Note: Club Z hires both in-home and online tutors.

 - Average hourly wage: $20.